 Often the margins of a canvas are prone to damage.
 Rusted tacks and nails can have an effect on the margins, and the edges can become abraded due to a number of factors such as age and general wear and tear.
 Consequently, there is therefore not always enough material on the tacking edges to ensure the painting is well supported.

 In such cases, strip lining can also be the best option to reinforce the original edges and provide stability.
 Because new canvas is added to the painting, it can be properly re-stretched and supported by the stretcher bars.

 Distortions in the canvas caused by heavy impact

 When an object comes into contact with a canvas it can cause a heavy impact blow, which quite literally knocks the canvas out of shape.

 Sometimes we receive paintings into the studio that are very unusual, and have clearly had an interesting history!
-Artworks that fall into this category are ones that have been lined or attached onto non-traditional substrates.
+Artworks that fall into this category are ones that have been lined or attached to non-traditional substrates.
 So instead of an artwork being entirely on canvas, it has instead been painted onto canvas but lined onto something else.
-A recent example of such inappropriate materials being used is when we received a painting that had been attached to a pillow case.
+A recent example of such inappropriate materials being used is when we received a painting that had been attached to a pillowcase.

-For other unique instance such as this, the treatment will vary, but the common shared step is removing the painting from the unsuitable support.
+For other unique instances, the treatment will vary, usually the painting is removed from the unsuitable support.
 The painting can then be lined onto canvas and attached to stretcher bars so it is properly supported.